Loading…

 Director, EU Regulatory Policy, Biogen, United Kingdom

-As Director of EU Regulatory Policy at Biogen, Simon is responsible for developing and leading Biogen’s European regulatory policy agenda and associated activities.
-Simon started at Biogen in 2003 in the clinical group before moving into Regulatory Sciences and undertaking increasingly...
+As Director of European Regulatory Policy at Biogen, Simon is responsible for developing and leading Biogen’s European regulatory policy agenda and associated activities in key areas.
+Simon started at Biogen in 2003 in clinical development before moving into Regulatory Sciences...
 Read More →

 avatar for Rachele Hendricks-Sturrup